llagerlof/llagerlof/README.md

 Let's not extend this talk anymore.
 Go, look at some goodies I made opensource.

 - A [Conway's Game of Life implementation](https://github.com/llagerlof/game-of-life-dom), using javascript and svelte.
-- A [PHP library](https://github.com/llagerlof/game-of-life-dom) to access Moodle webservice.
+- A [PHP library](https://github.com/llagerlof/MoodleRest) to access Moodle's webservices.
 - A [web application tool](https://github.com/llagerlof/freezer) to help developers to research and discover which records were inserted into a database.

 ---